Trans* Research Association of Ireland (TRAI)

 Taylor Follett is a PhD candidate at University College Dublin, where he researches women’s relationship to the family in Irish novels post-2010.
 Taylor’s research interests include contemporary Irish writing, LGBTQ+ representation in Irish literature and beyond, and queer and trans* theory.
 Originally from rural Northern California, he lives in Dublin with his husband and their pets.

-Dr Matt Kennedy (he/him)
+Dr Matty Kennedy (he/they)

 Dr Anne Mulhall